shreyansh26/Personal-Website/content/post/2021-05-16_generalized_autoregressive_pretraining_xlnet/index.md

 ### Modeling Multiple Segments
 Like BERT, XLNet randomly samples two segments (either from the same context or not) and treats the concatenation of two segments as one sequence to perform permutation language modeling.

 XLNET introduces Relative Segment Encodings.
-Unlike BERT which had absolute segment embeddings that were added to the word embedding at each position, here, rather than giving the entire segment a encoding, relative encoding is used between positions to denote whether they belong to the same segment or not.
+Unlike BERT which had absolute segment embeddings that were added to the word embedding at each position, here, rather than giving the entire segment an encoding, relative encoding is used between positions to denote whether they belong to the same segment or not.
 The segment encoding of the positions is used to compute the attention weight.
 So, when position *i* attends to *j*, the segment encoding s<sub><i>ij</i></sub> is used to compute an attention weight a<sub>ij</sub> = (q<sub>i</sub> + b)<sup>T</sup>s<sub>ij</sub> , where q<sub>i</sub> is the query vector as in a standard attention operation and *b* is a learnable head-specific bias vector.

 Relative segment encodings help because -